 Enforcement of security

-Indonesian law in general recognises the right conferred by operation of law in which an in rem security right holder (secured creditors) is entitled to sell the security object directly on its own authority via a public auction without consent of the collateral provider, or the 'right of instant or direct execution'.
-Unfortunately, such a right can only be enforced in practice if the collateral provider is cooperative.
+Indonesian law in general recognises the right conferred by operation of law in which an in rem security right holder (secured creditors) is entitled to sell the security object directly on its own authority via a public auction without consent of the collateral provider, or the right of instant or direct execution.
+Unfortunately, such a right can be enforced in practice only if the collateral provider is cooperative.

-Another option would be to enforce the security through a private sale.
+Another option is to enforce the security through a private sale.
 The sale of the collateral in a private sale may be effected based on (1) the court judgment for security enforcement and (2) the mutual consent of the collateral provider and the secured creditors after the debtor's default for mortgage and fiducia enforcement – provided that the highest proceeds giving great benefit to both parties can be obtained.

 Stay period during court-supervised proceedings